bloccooo/envisible/README.md

 ### `envi`

-Open the terminal UI to manage secrets, namespaces, and members.
+Open the terminal UI to manage secrets, tags, and members.

 ```sh
 envi